 Below you get to know a bit more about our history:

-Parque das Aves’ history started in 1976, far from Foz do Iguaçu.
-Anna moved from Germany to Africa to work as a veterinarian.
-There she met Dennis, an entrepreneur from Zimbabwe.
-They worked together, fell in love and had two daughters, Anna-Luise and Carmel.70s
+In 1976, the veterinarian Anna-Sophie Helene moved from Germany to Namibia, in Africa, where she met Dennis Croukamp.
+They worked together, fell in love and had two daughters: Anna-Luise and Carmel.70s

-The couple received a grey parrot, which they named Pumuckl, who became a family member.
-Soon after, another bird of the same species was brought in to keep company with Pumuckl, and then another, and soon the family yard was filled with birds.80s
+The couple received a baby Gray Parrot (Psittacus erithacus), Pumuckl, who became a family member.
+Soon after, other birds of the same species were brought in, and soon the family yard was filled with birds.80s

-The family moved to the Isle of Man, United Kingdom.
-After years of a quiet life, a friend of Dennis invited him to open a crocodile park in Foz do Iguaçu.
-Dennis replied, "I like birds.
-We'll create a Bird Park."
-Anna agreed and the two of them embarked on another adventure.Early 90s
+The family moved to the Isle of Man, in the United Kingdom.
+A friend invited them to open a crocodile park in Foz do Iguaçu.
+Dennis replied: "I like birds.
+We will create a bird park".Early 90s

-With the book "Portuguese in three months" in hand, after receiving all the necessary licenses, they bought 16 hectares of subtropical forest next to the Iguaçu National Park and began to give life to Parque das Aves on November 1st, 1993.
-All invasive vegetation was replaced by hundreds of native trees.1993
+With the book "Portuguese in Three Months" in hand, they bought 16 hectares next to the Iguassu National Park and began building Parque das Aves in November 1993.1993

 The couple took turns traveling between the Isle of Man and Foz do Iguaçu, taking care of their daughters and the construction of the Park, planned so that no native tree needed to be cut down.
 They spent all their savings and, thanks to the efforts of several people who joined the cause, the Park took shape.1993